-NOFA/RI is an organization of farmers, gardeners and consumers working to promote organic farming and organic land care practices.
-We offer educational workshops and advocacy.
+NOFA Rhode Island is an organization of farmers, gardeners and consumers working to promote organic farming and land care practices.

-Formed in 1990, the Northeast Organic Farming Association of Rhode Island (NOFA/RI) is an organization of farmers, consumers, gardeners and environmentalists working to promote organic farming and organic land care practices.
-NOFA/RI fosters a healthy relationship to the natural world through educational workshops, advocacy and participation in local and regional events.
-NOFA/RI works to increase the acres of sustainably and organically managed land and to provide access to local, organic food for all Rhode Islanders.
+Formed in 1990, the Northeast Organic Farming Association of Rhode Island (NOFA/RI) is an organization of farmers, consumers, gardeners and environmentalists working to promote organic farming and land care practices.
+NOFA/RI fosters a healthy relationship to the natural world through farmer-to-farmer education, advocacy and technical assistance.
+We work to increase the acres of sustainably and organically managed land and to provide access to local, organic food for all Rhode Islanders.
 NOFA/RI is affiliated with other NOFA chapters through the NOFA Interstate Council.

 The Natural Organic Farmers Association (NOFA) was formed in Vermont and New Hampshire in 1971.The Maine Organic Farmers and Gardeners Association (MOFGA) was established in the early 1970s.
 Massachusetts, Connecticut and New York started NOFA chapters in 1982.
 Rhode Island and New Jersey NOFA chapters were created later.
 NOFA and MOFGA have been powerful advocates for organic agriculture and sustainable practices for over 40 years.

 In 1989, NOFA changed its name to the Northeast Organic Farming Association.
 By then the term “Natural” was overused.
-Changing “Farmers” to “Farming” welcomed gardeners and consumers as well as growers.
+Changing “Farmers” to “Farming” welcomed in the broader food and ag community.